Madhuri301991/Absenteeism_at_work/README.md

 Description:
 1] Data_preprocessing_absenteeism notebook does preprocessing of the dataset 'Absenteeism_data.csv'.
-2] ML_topredict_absenteeism notebook trains logistic regression model on the 'Absenteeism_preprocessed.csv' 3] Absenteeism_Integration notebook tests the absenteeism_module python file on new test data of 'Absenteeisn_new_data.csv' and inserts the records in the MySql.
+2] ML_topredict_absenteeism notebook trains logistic regression model on the 'Absenteeism_preprocessed.csv' 3] Absenteeism_Integration notebook tests the absenteeism_module python file on new test data of 'Absenteeisn_new_data.csv' and the  predicated output for the new test data is stored in MySql.
-4] Dataset results are also visualized in Tableau
+4] Dataset results are also visualized in Tableau Hint- Make sure absenteeism_module is a python file, else project wont work